Conflict Complaints Division

 Filing a Discrimination Complaint with Conflict Complaints Division

-Upon receipt of a Notice of Right to File (NRF) from an EEO counselor, you or your authorized representative may complete the USDA Employment Discrimination Complaint Form (PDF, 168 KB), or write a letter detailing the allegations of discrimination.
-You or your authorized representative must sign the complaint form or letter.
-The formal complaint must contain all of the information requested in the form.
+Upon receipt of a Notice of Right to File (NRF) from an EEO counselor, you or your authorized representative must write a letter detailing the allegations of discrimination.
+You or your authorized representative must sign the letter.
 Incomplete information may delay the processing of your complaint.

 Persons with disabilities who wish to file a formal complaint with CCD, who require alternative means for communication of information (Braille, large print, audiotape, etc.), should contact USDA's TARGET Center at (202) 720-2600 (voice and TDD).